martijndoeleman/macosinstall/README.md

 ## XCode

-* Install **XCode** from the App Store.
+* Install **XCode** from the [Apple Developer Website](https://developer.apple.com/download/applications/).
 This will include the *XCode Command Line Tools* necessary for compiling SDKs and applications.

 ## Homebrew